AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/remove-users-from-projects.md

 When a user is removed from a project, any tasks or issues assigned to them might be affected, depending on whether the task or issue was in an Active or Complete state when the user was removed:

-* `If the item is in an Active state when the user is removed:` The item is re-assigned to a Job Role if a Job Role was already assigned.
+* **If the item is in an Active state when the user is removed:** The item is re-assigned to a Job Role if a Job Role was already assigned.
 If the item&nbsp;did not have a Job Role assigned, you must manually re-assign the item.
 An item in an Active state is any item that has not completed yet.
-* `If the item is in a Complete state when the user is removed:` The name of the removed user remains on&nbsp;the item.
+* **If the item is in a Complete state when the user is removed:** The name of the removed user remains on&nbsp;the item.
-* If the user removed is also the creator of a project, the project is not removed from their `Projects I'm On` tab in the Projects area.
+* If the user removed is also the creator of a project, the project is not removed from their **Projects I'm On** tab in the Projects area.
 The project is removed from the lists for all other users that filter for that project by the Entered By field.

-  For more information about the relationship between the Staffing tab and the Projects I'm On tab, see Project Team overview.
+  For more information about the relationship between the **Staffing** tab and the **Projects I'm On** tab, see&nbsp; [Project Team overview](../../../manage-work/projects/planning-a-project/project-team-overview.md).

 ## Remove users from a project and Project Team